spkennealy/Algos_and_Data_Structures/chapter_7_binary_search.md

     * the length would halve as `8 -> 4 -> 2 -> 1`
     * it takes 3 calls, `log(8) = 3`

+### **Space Complexity: O(n)**

+Our implementation uses n space due to half arrays we create using slice.
+Note that JavaScript slice creates a new array, so it requires additional memory to be allocated.